nipafx/nipafx.dev/content/pages/imprint.md

 ## General Information

-Information as per German § 5 TMG and person responsible for the content as per German § 55 Abs.
-2 RStV:
+General contact information and person responsible for the content:

 > Nicolai Parlog  \
 > Werderstraße 96  \